arctixdev/xkcd-discord-bot/README.md

-# xkcd-downloader and bot
+# xkcd discordbot

-A simple python script to download comics from https://xkcd.com/
+A simple Discord bot to view comics from https://xkcd.com/

-And a Discord bot